tnldart/openapi-servers/servers/slack/README.md

 - Keep your `SLACK_BOT_TOKEN` secure
 - Use environment variables for sensitive credentials
-- Consider implementing additional authentication for the API server in production
+- Consider implementing additional authentication for the API server in production.
+Setting the `SERVER_API_KEY` environment variable is the recommended way to add basic authentication.
+- If `SERVER_API_KEY` is set, ensure clients send the correct key in the `X-API-Key` header.
 - Review Slack's [security best practices](https://api.slack.com/authentication/best-practices)

 ---

 Made with ❤️ by the Open WebUI community 🌍
 Explore more tools ➡️ https://github.com/open-webui/openapi-servers